AKloc/BookNotes/Leisure/Utopia for Realists.md

 - I'd love to pitch the idea of offering reduced-hour work weeks as a perk.
 - I should volunteer.
 - Maybe I should do something with givedirectly.
 - Woodworking comes up CONSTANTLY.
-I should try that.
+I really need to try that.

 **Personal Bottom Line**
+- 8/10
+- Knew of these ideas already.
-- x/10
+- Well-written,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDIxNTE5MDYzXX0=
+eyJoaXN0b3J5IjpbLTEzODU3ODM4ODldfQ==
 -->